koolquark/nkmedia/doc/verto.md

 Verto clients can be used with or withouth Freeswtich backend, since NkMEDIA includes a full Verto server (like Freeswitch does).

-To use it, your service must include the [nkmedia_verto](../srv/nkmedia_verto.erl) plugin.
+To use it, your service must include the [nkmedia_verto](../src/plugins/nkmedia_verto.erl) plugin.
 The followingf configuration options are available:

 Option|Sample|Description
 ---|---|---
 verto_listen|"verto:all:8082"|Interface and port to listen on

 Once started, when a new Verto connection arrives, the callback `nkmedia_verto_login/3` would be called.
-(See [nkmedia_verto_callbacks.erl](../src/nkmedia_verto_callbacks.erl)), you can authorize the request.
+(See [nkmedia_verto_callbacks.erl](../src/plugins/nkmedia_verto_callbacks.erl)), so you can authorize the request.

 To call to a Verto destination, you must use NkMEDIA's built-in calling facility.
 You must use call type `verto`, and `callee` must point to the called user.